• Skip to primary navigation

 The pecan is native to North America and widely found in seasonal desserts, salads, bakery goods, ice cream, candies, and other dishes.

-If you don't have access to almonds but want the satisfying crunch of nuts, try substituting pecans instead.
+If you don't have access to almonds but want the satisfying crunch of nuts, try substituting pecans instead - or see pecan substitutes for baking for more options.

 Simply swap out the same volume of almonds with an equal amount of chopped or roughly crushed pecans - they come in halves or large chunks too.

-Pecans provide a similarly rich flavor profile that friends and family are sure to enjoy.
+Pecans provide a similarly rich flavor that friends and family are sure to enjoy.

 3 - Walnuts